 8. Snapchat Would You Rather Ad

-Snapchat faced a major backlash with their ad for a mobile game called "Would You Rather?"
+Snapchat faced a significant backlash with their ad for a mobile game called “Would You Rather?”
 This ad was not just poorly thought out; it was downright offensive.
-The ad featured a question that asked users if they would rather slap Rihanna or punch Chris Brown.
+The ad asked users if they would slap Rihanna or punch Chris Brown.
 This was a huge mistake because it brought up a very sensitive topic: domestic violence.

 What Happened?

-• Snapchat quickly issued an apology, but the damage was already done.
+- Snapchat quickly issued an apology, but the damage had already been done.

 Key Takeaways